MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/New-DynamicDistributionGroup.md

 ### -------------------------- Example 2 --------------------------
 ```
-New-DynamicDistributionGroup -Name "Washington Management Team" -RecipientFilter {(RecipientType -eq 'UserMailbox') -and (Title -like 'Director*' -or Title -like 'Manager*') -and (StateOrProvince -eq 'WA')} -RecipientContainer "North America"
+New-DynamicDistributionGroup -Name "Washington Management Team" -RecipientFilter "(RecipientType -eq 'UserMailbox') -and (Title -like 'Director*' -or Title -like 'Manager*') -and (StateOrProvince -eq 'WA')" -RecipientContainer "North America"
 ```

 This example creates a dynamic distribution group named Washington Management Team that contains all users in the organizational unit named North America from Washington State whose titles start with "Director" or "Manager".